GMLC-TDC/HELICS/docs/user-guide/advanced_topics/callbacks.md

 ### Time Update

-The time update callback is executed after the Core API returns from a timeRequest, and prior to any value based callbacks executing or have been updated.
+The time update callback is executed after the Core API returns from a time request, and prior to any value based callbacks executing or having been updated.
 The arguments are the new time and the boolean argument will be set to true if this is an iterative time.

 ```C++
 void setTimeUpdateCallback(std::function<void(Time, bool)> callback);